 Source-Based Session Limits

-Max Local-On Session/Src – Maximum number of sessions per source IP address.
+Max Local-On Session/Src – (advanced) Maximum number of sessions per source IP address.
 Cannot be set to more than Max Session Slots.

-Max Local-In Other/Src – Maximum number of sessions for all other IP protocols (not TCP, UDP, ICMP) per source IP address.
+Max Local-In Other/Src – (advanced) Maximum number of sessions for all other IP protocols (not TCP, UDP, ICMP) per source IP address.

 The firewall history stores connection information for troubleshooting purposes.
 You can configure how many and how long connections are stored in the General Firewall Configuration settings.
 Use the Advanced View to configure these settings.